jeffryanto/SendGrid-BulkMail-BulkContacts-PhpAPi-jeff/README.md

-SendGrid Sample App - PHP
+SendGrid Bulk Contacts List - PHP
 ======================

 This git repository helps you to send emails quickly and easily through SendGrid using PHP.